Alfred W. Campbell

-Mr. Cooper is a Partner at McDonald Hopkins.
-He serves as chair of the Firm’s Healthcare Restructuring Practice Group and was the chair/co-chair of the firm’s National Healthcare Practice Group from 1992-2021.
-He focuses his national practice in healthcare law, representing laboratories and pathology groups in transactional, restructuring, corporate, compliance, regulatory, licensure, reimbursement, contractual, strategic planning, and venture matters.
+Prior to becoming CEO of GIG Consulting, LLC, Mr. Cooper was a Partner at McDonald Hopkins.
+He served as Chair of the Firm’s Healthcare Restructuring Practice Group and was the chair/co-chair of the firm’s National Healthcare Practice Group from 1992-2021.
+He focused his national practice in healthcare law, representing laboratories and pathology groups in transactional, restructuring, corporate, compliance, regulatory, licensure, reimbursement, contractual, strategic planning, and venture matters.

 Mr. Cooper has been involved in over 40 laboratory M&A and recapitalization transactions.
 McDonald Hopkins represents over 350 laboratories and 500 pathology groups on a wide variety of matters and projects.
 He earned a J.D., cum laude, from Georgetown University Law Center in 1981 and received a B.A., cum laude, from Syracuse University in 1978.